Take a deep breath.

-Essential oils will each have an INCI name, but fragrance oils can all be lumped under the term 'fragrance' or 'parfum'.
+Essential oils will each have an INCI name, but fragrance oils can all be lumped under the term 'parfum'.
 Most suppliers will have the INCI names of each ingredient on their website.
 If you have a base recipe that you use and add different colors and fragrances to it to make different products, use the 'May contain' check box on the form!

-And you will also need the percentage of each ingredient used in the recipe.
-Make sure you have all the masses of your ingredients handy and calculate the percentage of each ingredient in your final product.
+You will also need the percentage of each ingredient used in the recipe.
+Make sure you have all the amounts of your ingredients handy and calculate the percentage of each ingredient in your final product.

-This can be time-consuming, but you'll also use all these ingredients on your labels as well, so it's time well spent!!
+This can be time-consuming, but you'll also use all these ingredients on your product labels as well, so it's time well spent!!
 Speaking of labels, make sure you check out the Health Canada Hotlist for restricted and prohibited ingredients, as well as label cautions you need to include.

 Set a block of time aside to fill out the form.
 If you have taken the time to prepare before you tackle the online web form, it should only take you 30-60 minutes or so.

-Once you have completed the form and have submitted it, make sure to save it using the instructions on the bottom of the form to save the form to your computer before you submit it (instructions will be different for PC and Mac).
+Make sure to use the instructions on the bottom of the form to save the form to your computer before you submit it (instructions will be different for PC and Mac).
 This will allow you to make amendments later if needed, and to review the information you entered at a later date.